jxhnkndl/employee-tracker/README.md

 ## Description
-The Employee Tracking Interface is a command line application that offers business owners a user-friendly way of managing their employee, role, and department records.
-Using Node.js and Inquirer.js to power the application and a MySQL database to store and organize the company data, the interface is built around a series of command line prompts that guide users through the process of viewing records, creating records, deleting records, and updating an employee's role or manager.
+The Employee Tracking Interface is a command line application that offers business owners a user-friendly tool for managing their employee, role, and department records.
+Using Node.js and Inquirer.js to run the application and connect it to a MySQL database, the interface is built around a series of command line prompts that guide users through the process of viewing, adding, updating, and deleting company records.

 ## Technologies
 **Core Technologies:**
-Node.js, JavaScript, Inquirer.js, MySQL
+Node.js, JavaScript, Inquirer.js, MySQL/SQL Server

 **Supplmentary Packages:**
 console.table